maindconsultingservices/google_twitter_scraper/README.md

 ## Region

-To be deployed on Vercel functions - Frankfurt region
+To be deployed on Vercel functions, on several different regions at the same time for multiplicating scraping capacity and to do load balancing.

 ## Configuration